 - Watch a demo of facing a quilt for a modern look and joining finished quilt blocks

 I will provide full hands-on instructions in class, as well as architectural photos to work from.
-This is a beginning to intermediate level class.
+This is an all-levels workshop.
 Basic knowledge of walking foot quilting is helpful, but not necessary.
 We will learn together!

 Contact David if you are interested in future dates for this class, or to book this workshop for your guild.